sbt/sbt/README.md

 Visualize your project's dependencies.

-## Preliminaries

-The plugin works best with sbt >= 0.13.6.
-See the [compatibility notes](#compatibility-notes) to use this plugin with an older version of sbt.

 ## Usage Instructions

 Since sbt-dependency-graph is an informational tool rather than one that changes your build, you will more than likely wish to